-Our student leadership team, STEP UP (Students Together Engaging in & Practicing Ut Prosim) coordinates all VT Engage service trips.
+Our student leadership teams coordinate all VT Engage service trips.
 Our leaders are passionate about service, social justice, and inspiring change.
 They work closely with peers, VT Engage, and community partners to coordinate community-driven service trips.
 Leaders are trained to develop engaging, learning-centered reflections for each trip.

-Throughout each service experience and STEP UP meetings, they explore their passion for service and the issues they care about.
-STEP UP leaders coordinate a range of service programs and have opportunities to take on increasing responsibility as they progress through STEP UP.
+Throughout each service experience and group meetings, they explore their passion for service and the social topics they care about.
+Our leaders coordinate a range of service programs and have opportunities to take on increasing responsibility as they progress through the program.

 Our programs include:

 - Alternative breaks: spend spring break or a portion of winter break immersed in service and learning